kossa/autodeploy-github-bitbucket/README.md

 ![alt text](http://i.imgur.com/RHLLHbe.png )

 When you commit and you push automatically to **Github** or **Bitbucket**, it'll send a post request to `http://www.yourwebsite.com/deploy.php`, and this will execute a `git pull`

+---
+Note: _In **Step 4** I had a problem with SSH key when I added the default SSH key, so if you have the same problem, you have to generate a SSH key for www-data using : `sudo -u www-data ssh-keygen -t rsa` and then add it to your account._
+_For github, goto : https://github.com/user/repo/settings/keys, click on "Add deploy key"._
+_For Bitbucket, goto : https://bitbucket.org/user/repo/admin/deploy-keys, click on "Add key" button._

+---

 ###For Laravel users